 And then I started a family of my own.
 I didn’t see how I would have enough energy to parent my own children AND teach 150 students a day.
 So, I stepped away and spent a couple of years focusing on my babies.
 But it wasn’t enough.
 I craved more interaction.
 I wanted to teach again, but needed something flexible.
 So I did something I never thought I would do.
 I signed up to become a Pampered Chef consultant.
 It was a perfect opportunity for me at the time, since it would allow me to use my teaching skills and combine them with my love of cooking.
 I was able to cook for wonderful groups of people and teach them tips on how to save time and money in the kitchen.
 I was determined to inspire families to cook and eat meals together.
 But most of all, I was determined not to be pushy or do anything that might perpetuate some people’s negative stereotyping about the direct sales industry.
 I must not have been too obnoxious because I sold over $100,000 in Pampered Chef products, and had a positive experience in the meantime.

 About halfway through my experience with The Pampered Chef, my friends started to encourage me to do more workshops with children.
 Others complained that they would go insane if they had to go to another gymnastics birthday party again.
-Bink!
+Pow!
 A the lightbulb went off.
 What if I could do cooking parties for children?
 And so it began.
 I put together a horrid website, registered a domain name (I can hardly believe I had a “.info” site for so many years.
 Ick.) and then started to let people know what I was doing.
 I was absolutely shocked when I got my first gig – but had to pretend like I had done these parties hundreds of times before.
 I brought the ingredients and tools to the home of the birthday boy – and we made our lunch.
 It went off without a hitch and has picked up speed ever since.
+Before I knew it, I was running a mobile cooking school for children.

 What about you?
 How did you get to where you are today?